Kamrulewucse/order_collection-app/README.md

 ---

-*This document provides an overview of the key features of software designed for Distributor Sales Representatives.
-For more detailed information or specific inquiries, please contact our support team or visit our website.*
+*This document provides an overview of the key features of software designed for SR Sales Representatives.
+For more detailed information or specific inquiries, please contact kamrulewucse@gmail.com*